cloudnloud/onboarding/README.md

 Stage2 Video Creation
 -----------
+- Download snagi from this link - https://drive.google.com/drive/folders/1IWsAzUieCUPt6dJymnO3LAAWr3H4VyEN?usp=sharing  ** request the access.We will grant it for you**
 - Is snagit software installed?
 - How to create Video
 - How to submit the video after its created?